Hey everyone!

 Hello!
 I am Major Richmond, and I enjoy spending time with friends, playing tennis, and visiting the best theme parks in the country.
 I am a PROUD Blue Devil and a member of Duke University's Class of 2028!
 I intend to pursue a degree in Public Policy Analysis and explore Environmental Science and Spanish💙😈 In general, The United States is in an unprecedented state of division, specifically in the political realm.
 The US democratic system has turned into a battle arena full of uncertainty, hatred, and various bad decisions.
 For my life goal, I have sworn to put a halt to this crippling division and start to put compromise over stubbornness.
 The best current policy solutions arise when democrats, republicans, conservatives, liberals, and independents unite to create change TOGETHER, rather than separate.
 As an aspiring politician, I plan to end division for the country's benefit.

 Hello, I am Maisie!
-I am a third-year Classics student at Oxford.
+I am a fourth-year Classics student at Oxford.
 I like to spend my time (when I don't have work due) cooking and baking cakes for my family or making collages out of old magazines.
-My current obsession is films by Pedro Almodóvar and Ethio-jazz.

 Hi!
 I’m Sophie Kleina, a Psychological and Behavioural Sciences student at the University of Cambridge.